huggingface/datasets/docs/source/exploring.rst

      'idx': Value(dtype='int32', id=None)
     }

-Here we can see that the column ``label`` coresponds to a :class:`nlp.ClassLabel` feature.
+Here we can see that the column ``label`` is a :class:`nlp.ClassLabel` feature.

-This feature provides us with more information regarding the elements in the ``label`` columns and in particular provides a mapping from integers to human-readable names and vice-versa:
+We can access this feature to get more information on the values in the ``label`` columns.
+In particular, a :class:`nlp.ClassLabel` feature provides a mapping from integers (as single integer, lists, numpy arrays or even pytorch/tensorflow tensors) to human-readable names and vice-versa:

 .. code-block::